shebtastic/sheb.rocks/content/blog/animating-background-gradients/index.md

 If the random value was too low the #RGB-value was of invalid length.
 It didn't happen too often, but of course still more than enough, leaving the background white.
 The string (excluding the #) is allowed to be either three or six hex-characters of <code class="language-regex">[0-9a-f]</code> long, but could be anywhere between one or six without the padding.<br />
 Thinking about #RGB as one long hex-value, creating the hex is easier calculated, than looping through the allowed alphabet and concatenating the characters to a string.
 We create a decimal from zero to 0xffffff which corresponds to 16777215, floor it to an integer, then convert it to a base 16 string and zero-pad if it's too short, then finally concat it with # to get a valid #RGB-value.</p>

 <p>The animation isn't too interesting, but luckily a moving gradient can be done in pure CSS.
-The gradient itself might not be animated, but we're setting a background larger than the viewport and move the background-position.<br />
+The gradient itself might not be animated, but we're setting a background larger than the viewport and move the background-position.
+In this case we've made the background a square with the sides as long as the largest px-value of rendered content.<br />
 <code class="language-css">background</code> is shorthand for multiple background properties.
-After the background-color definition of linear-gradient there is a background-position and then delimited by / the background-size, written as <code class="language-css">0 0 / 400vmax 400vmax</code>.</p>
+After the background-color definition of linear-gradient there is a background-position and then delimited by / the background-size, written as <code class="language-css">0 0 / ${maxDimension}px ${maxDimension}px</code>.</p>

 <p>What is left is creating the keyframes and attaching them using CSS.</p>